marleeyork-pf/TwitterSentiment/README.md

 <h2>TLDR</h2>
 <p>
   <strong>TwitterSentiment</strong> is a reproducible data pipeline to pull tweets on a specific subject, preprocess and clean
   text for use, perform VADER sentiment analysis, and visualize results.
-As a test case, we applied this to climate change related tweets across multiple locations.
+As a test case, we applied this to compare sentiment of a sample of recent climate-change-related tweets across multiple states.
+This can be upscaled to a larger number of tweets and any topic of choice.
+To deal
 </p>

 <h2>Highlights</h2>